BrowserBook

 View results

 Outputs appear inline below each cell.
-You can also download artifacts (JSON, CSV, files) generated from the automation. [coming soon]
+You can also download artifacts (JSON files) generated from the automation directly from the notebook or execution history (when run via API).